 The parking rules for campers above also apply to canoe hire companies and groups.

-The club bar is regularly open on Thursday and Friday nights and Sunday lunchtime, but may be open at other times too.
+The club bar is open routinely on Thursday and Friday nights and Sunday lunchtime, but may be open at other times too.
 Again, please ask when booking.
 You are more then welcome to come in for a cold one.

 This year we are going to offer campers the chance to book a Rowers’ Breakfast in the club house.

 Our kitchen & bar breakfast crews are drawn from our rowing squads and are entirely voluntary.
 All proceeds (as with the money you pay for camping) goes into our charitable (registered with the FCA, exempt charity status from HMRC) community club’s kitty to help fund the club’s running costs.

 Unless you are a vegan, vegetarian, pescatarian, gluten free, have a nut allergy, have some other special dietary need or are just a painfully picky eater (by all means tell us in the notes when you book and we will aim to accommodate you – we reserve the right to tease you about it) the IKEA style *breakfast options are: